TheRealSal/8-Puzzle-Solver/README.md

 - Solve the 8-puzzle problem using the following search algorithms:
   - Breadth-First Search (BFS)
   - Depth-First Search (DFS)
-  - A* Search with the Misplaced Tiles heuristic
+  - A* Search with the selected heuristic
+- Solve the 8-puzzle problem using the following heuristics:
+  - Hamming distance
-  - A* Search with the Manhattan Distance heuristic
+  - Manhattan distance
+  - Manhattan distance with linear conflict
+  - Permutation inversion
 - Display the solution path and the number of moves required to reach the goal state.

 ## License